material-components/material-components-web/packages/mdc-ripple/README.md

 #### An aside regarding browser support

 In order to function correctly, MDC Ripple requires a _browser_ implementation of [CSS Variables](https://www.w3.org/TR/css-variables/).
-MDC Ripple uses custom properties to dynamically position pseudo elements, which allows us to not need any extra DOM for this effect.
+MDC Ripple uses custom properties to dynamically position `::before` and `::after` pseudo-elements, which allows us to not need any extra DOM for this effect.

 Because we rely on scoped, dynamic CSS variables, static pre-processors such as [postcss-custom-properties](https://github.com/postcss/postcss-custom-properties) will not work as an adequate polyfill ([...yet?](https://github.com/postcss/postcss-custom-properties/issues/32)).